MounirWebDev/Weather-APP/README.md

 # Weather-APP
-Sure!
-Below is an example README file for the Weather App website:

 Welcome to the Weather App!
 This web application provides real-time weather information for any location worldwide.
 Users can simply enter the name of a city or use their device's location services to get the current weather conditions, temperature, humidity, wind speed, and a five-day forecast.